At least 20 killed, 165 wounded after tsunami hits Indonesia

 "Next wave entered the hotel area where I was staying and downed cars on the road behind it.
 Managed to evacuate with my family to higher ground trough forest paths and villages, where we are taken care of (by) the locals.
 Were unharmed, thankfully."

-The worst affected area was the Pandeglang region of Banten province in Java, which encompasses the Ujung Kulon National Park and popular beaches, the Disaster Management Agency said.
+The worst affected area was the Pandeglang region of Banten province in Java, which encompasses the Ujung Kulon National Park and popular beaches, the disaster agency said.
 Of the deaths, 33 were in Pandeglang.

 In the city of Bandar Lampung on southern Sumatra, hundreds of residents took refuge at the governor's office.